thkoch2001/tvlfyi_depot/users/tazjin/blog/posts/best-tools.md

 The [Philipps SensoTouch 3D][sensotouch] is excellent.
 Super-comfortable close face shave in no time and leaves absolutely no mess around, as far as I can tell!
-I've had this for ~5 years and it's not showing any signs of aging yet.
+I've had this for ~7 years and it's not showing any serious signs of aging yet.

-Another bonus is that its battery time is effectively infinite.
+Another bonus is that its battery time is effectively infinite (in the order of months of use per charge).
 I've never had to worry when bringing it on a longer trip!

 [sensotouch]: https://www.philips.co.uk/c-p/1250X_40/norelco-sensotouch-3d-wet-and-dry-electric-razor-with-precision-trimmer